When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Lumy

 Obsessed with daylight?
 A secret vampire who’ll only head out after dark?
 Then get Lumy on your telly, to help you track all the relevant data.
+It gives you all the geeky data, but does so in a manner that is visually sublime.
 There’s even a photo frame mode on Apple TV, transforming the progress of the sun and moon into a minimal slice of virtual art.

 Netflix (£free)

-With Netflix having infiltrated pretty much everything with a screen, we’re half surprised it doesn’t appear on our Apple Watch – or our living room’s thermostat.
+With Netflix having infiltrated pretty much everything with a screen, we’re half surprised it doesn’t appear on Apple Watch – or living room thermostats.
 The Apple TV version’s much as you’d expect: a usable, reliable way to delve into tons of great telly like Stranger Things – before realising with a start you’ve not actually moved from the sofa in three days.

 Night Sky (£free)